 Registered Beekeepers for Bee Removals

-For emergency situations those marked with an * can be contacted.
+Emergency situations are those marked with an * can be contacted.
 Emergency services may carry premium rates especially if life threatening situations for humans and pets prevail.

 |Person to Contact||Contact Numbers||General Areas|